Matthew-Taber/ss-docs/discovery/discovery-platform-specifics/vmware-esx-esxi-discovery/vmware-esx-esxi-configuration/index.md

 - We recommend not using an outdated SDK with an updated version of VMWare.

-- Secret Server’s VMWare password changer rejects self-signed SSL certificates.
+- Secret Server's VMWare password changer rejects self-signed SSL certificates.
 Make sure your VMWare servers have valid SSL certificates (see below for settings).

 - The error "Exception: The remote certificate is invalid according to the validation procedure" indicates that vCenter server root certificates needs to be installed.
 More info [here.](https://kb.vmware.com/s/article/2108294)